 Scare the Whole Neighborhood

-Terrify guests with Dead Water creatures rising from swampy shadows.
-Allow the Predator of the Night to spread his terrifying wings across your yard.
-They’re a nearly unbelievable 12 1/2 feet wide.
+Terrify guests with creepy creatures.
+Allow the Headless Horseman to raise his glowing skull near your front door.
 His angry red eyes and menacing stance will deliver scares galore.

 Surround him with witches, skeletons, spiders and monsters, complete with movement, sounds and LED lights, from the creepiest marsh around.
 Add some misty vapor via a fog machine to truly fill your guests with fear.
 Nobody will ever have to guess that the creepiest, best Halloween decorations will always be at your house.